-If you have seen his work, perhaps you are of the opinion that it is not for everyone, and it was definitely something new for the times in which he lived.
-At the Academy of Fines Arts, Schiele had a course with Professor Christian Griepenkerl who, according to one account, after overseeing some of his work told him “Schiele, for God’s sake, do not tell anyone that you were my student!”.
+If you have seen his work, perhaps you are of the opinion that it is not for everyone.
+It was definitely something new for the times in which he lived.
+At the Academy of Fines Arts, Schiele had a course with Professor Christian Griepenkerl.
+He, according to one account, after overseeing some of his work told him “Schiele, for God’s sake, do not tell anyone that you were my student!”.
 Professor Griepenkerl is most likely not a household name, but he was the one who rejected Adolf Hitler’s application to the Academy of Fine Arts.

 Schiele left the Academy after only two years.
 He went on to become the famous artist we know today.
 Unfortunately, he died in 1918 at the young age of 28 after succumbing to the Spanish flu.
 But his work remains with us, you can see his art at the Leopold Museum.

 Make sure to check out our private tours, if you are interested in history.
 You can also find us on Instagram and Facebook.
 We post daily content about all things Vienna, upcoming events you shouldn’t miss out on and adventures.